TobiahRex/reactBoilerplate/README.md

   - `npm install`
   - `npm start` for development server
   - `npm build` for production server

-#####NOTE) Highly recommend running npm update --save to update package json before running "npm start" or "npm build".
+  NOTE: I Highly recommend running npm update --save to update package json before running "npm start" or "npm build".

 ## NOTE on Reducers:
- - This bp's Redux reducer methods rely on the developer to customize the logic to maintain immutability of state.
+ This bp's Redux reducer methods rely on the developer to customize the logic to maintain immutability of state.
 This was done _intentionally_ to strengthen developers abilities in manipulating state.
-(If this feels cumbersome, I highly recommend using _redux-sauce_ & _seamless-immutable_ to outsource this process in a very clean, and simple way).
+If this feels cumbersome, I highly recommend using _redux-sauce_ & _seamless-immutable_ (refs below) to outsource this process in a very clean, and simple way.

 ## Helper Libraries:
 * [apisauce](https://github.com/skellock/apisauce)